-- Teams: Medals for members of each team finishing first, second and third. - Individual Prizes: Medals for each division for players finishing first, second and third. - In team events, board prizes will be awarded to the top player on each of the 4 boards. - Merit ribbons will be awarded to players scoring at least 4.5/7 or 5/8 depending on the number of rounds.
+- Teams: Medals for members of each team finishing first, second and third. - Individual Prizes: Medals for each division for players finishing first, second and third - In team events, board prizes will be awarded to the top player on each of the 4 boards. - Merit ribbons will be awarded to players scoring at least 4.5/7 or 5/8 depending on the number of rounds. - Teams are only eligible to win 1 prize, for example at state finals a team cannot win both Open and regional prizes.
+In this instance the team will be consulted and asked their preference prior to presentation.